-Mr. Tartakovsky served as a law clerk to the Honorable Paul K. Kelly, Jr., of the U.S. Court of Appeals for the Tenth Circuit.
-He is the James Wilson Fellow in Constitutional Law of the Claremont Institute and a Senior Research Fellow at UC Berkeley Law's California Constitutional Center.
-He is on the board of the San Francisco Chapter of the Federalist Society.
+Mr. Tartakovsky served as a law clerk to the Hon.
+Paul J. Kelly, Jr., U.S. Court of Appeals for the Tenth Circuit.
+He is a Senior Research Fellow at UC Berkeley Law's California Constitutional Center and the James Wilson Fellow in Constitutional Law of the Claremont Institute.
+He is on the board of the San Francisco Federalist Society.

-Mr. Tartakovsky received his J.D., magna cum laude, from Fordham Law School in 2011, where he was a Mary Daly Scholar and received the Condon Prize and the Metcalf Prize.
+Mr. Tartakovsky received his J.D. from Fordham Law School in 2011, where he was a Mary Daly Scholar and received the Condon Prize and the Metcalf Prize.
 During law school, he was clerk to the disciplinary committee of the U.S. District Court for the Southern District of New York, chaired by the Honorable Jed S. Rakoff.

-Mr. Tartakovsky spoke on the Second Amendment at the 78th Annual Convention of the International Municipal Lawyers Association in October 2013.
+- Lecture on the Second Amendment at the 78th Annual Convention of the International Municipal Lawyers Association, October 2013.

 Mr. Tartakovsky is admitted to practice law in the State of California and in the Tenth Circuit.